sushantkhara/Data-Science/English-Thesaurus/README.md

 # English-Thesaurus
- An interactive english theasaurus is developed which takes user inputs as words and displays results as the definitions of that word.
+ An interactive english theasaurus which takes user inputs as words and displays results as the definitions of that word.